garniergere/gMetapop/5-Tutorials/test-list.md

 ## List of tutorials
-(described in details in the User Manual Chapter 5)
+(described in details in Chapter 5 of the  User Manual )

 5.1 Tests 1 : DRIFT